 - clean jars with lids (or two small glasses and something to cover them with)

 - baby oil.

 It’s difficult to estimate the cost of buying the home experiment items, as you probably already own some of them.
-At 2021 prices, we’ve estimated the cost of all the resources to be less than £5.
+We’ve estimated the cost of all the resources to be less than £5.